 People spreading all sorts of havoc.

 This is where the confusion begins to take hold.
 Director Stefan Rudnicki cuts away from the party to the aforementioned Tai Chi gang demonstration, then to footage of the mayor finding a “For Hire” business card in his limo, then to the police commissioner’s office, where the commish tells the mayor he’s pulling all police presence out of Chinatown.
 Then back to the birthday party, where the mayor’s 10 year-old son is chatting up Makay about helping his dad.
 While no American martial-arts film is complete without some sort of studio ballad (usually paired with a training montage), LETHAL NINJA flips the script by having Corrine dedicate an out-of-key song to her dad during her birthday party with her step-sister, Rachel (Bambi Swayze) accompanying on piano.
-Thankfully, Rudnicki breaks up the monotony by cutting away to a hooker smoking crack and then approaching some police officers.
+Thankfully, Rudnicki breaks up the monotony by cutting away to a prostitute smoking crack and then approaching some police officers.
 Then we jump back to the awkward ballad.
 It’s hard to tell whether this mess was the result of the filmmakers making an honest attempt at non-linear storytelling, or the DVD authors putting the scenes in the wrong order.
 I was so confused.
 It’s another example of why you shouldn’t smoke weed while making, editing, or watching DTV martial-arts films.

-The leader of the gang, the violence, and probably the shitty editing is Sonny, played by Kamar De Los Reyes.
+The leader of the gang, the violence, and probably the awful editing is Sonny, played by Kamar De Los Reyes.
 In the credits he’s billed on a first-name basis only, maybe so he could put this mess behind him in a play for legitimacy.
 (It almost worked, but it’s tough to hide behind similar credits for EAST L.A.
 WARRIORS, GHETTO BLASTER, and the Jeff Speakman film, STREET KNIGHT).
 His primary rival on the streets of Chinatown is Zeke Wild (Chris Ramsey), another gang affiliate.
 The trash talk between them eventually turns physical, and by that I mean violent, not romantic.

 Between a decaying Chinatown, an unhelpful and overwhelmed police force, and an impending re-election, the mayor is in a tough spot.
 After his marketing strategy of leaving “For Hire” business cards everywhere the mayor looks, Makay sneaks past security and arrives at the mayor’s mansion to make his final sales pitch.
 For an affordable fee of $1 million, he offers a three-pronged plan of attack.
 For many reputable ninjas, this would include smoke bombs, shurikens, and multiple stealth kills.
 In Makay’s own words, his strategy is to “go in,” “spread some havoc,” and “work the snake out of the woodwork.”
 Whatever that means.